eriklindebratt/aspect-ratio-fit/README.md

 # aspect-ratio-fit

-Makes your embeds responsive, without any JS library.
+Makes your iframe embeds responsive, without any JS library.

+This project is inspired by the great [FitVids.js](davatron5000/FitVids.js) but aims for a more lightweight approach that doesn't rely on jQuery.